IBM-Cloud/gp-ucd-plugin/README.md

 The following features are included in the initial beta release of the plug-in:

-* Automatically request the translation during the deployment
+* Automatically request translation during the deployment
-* Retrieve the translation on the fly without managing the resource files
+* Retrieve translations in real time without managing the resource files
-* Easily add a new language without build or deployment
+* Easily add new languages without having to build or deploy

 Support
 ===

-You can post questions about using this service in the developerWorks Answers site using the tag "[Globalization](https://developer.ibm.com/answers/topics/globalization/)".
+Any questions about the use of this service can be posted to the developerWorks Answers site using the tag "[Globalization](https://developer.ibm.com/answers/topics/globalization/)".

-This plugin is based on [Globalization Java Client](https://github.com/IBM-Bluemix/gp-java-client) which is a recommended integration method with IBM [Globalization Pipeline](https://www.ng.bluemix.net/docs/#services/GlobalizationPipeline/index.html#globalization)
+This plug-in is based on the [Globalization Pipeline Java Client](https://github.com/IBM-Bluemix/gp-java-client) which is a recommended integration method for the IBM [Globalization Pipeline](https://www.ng.bluemix.net/docs/#services/GlobalizationPipeline/index.html#globalization) service.